digitalsputnik/DS-Voyager-controller/Assets/Documentation/ISSUES.md

 If there is a label "for testing" on an issue, the issue should be fixed in the latest version for testing.
 See "<> Code" and "Releases" for latest pre-release.
 ## Issue lifecycle
 1. Issue is created;
-2. Issue is reviewed by project manager if it will be taken into development, which means issue is assigned a milestone and a developer;
+2. Issue is reviewed by project manager if it will be **taken into development = issue is assigned a milestone and a developer**;
 3. When issue is taken into development, it should be put a label "in development".
 4. When issue is fixed by developer in pre-release version, it should be assigned a stage "in testing".
 5. If tester cannot recreate an issue/confirms that feature request is working -> "fixed" state.